Head teacher – Mrs Emma Wright

 KS 1 Designated Provision

-The Key Stage 1 provision is one of four development centres in Warrington.
-There are eight places in the provision for children with a range of needs.
-These include behavioural, Autistic Spectrum Disorder, speech and communication, learning and cognition.
+The Key Stage 1 provision is one of 6 provisos for children aged 4 to 7.
+There are eight places in the provision for children who have learning and cognition difficulties as their main presenting need.

 KS 2 Designated Provision